yochaigal/cairn/wip/2e/vald.md

 ## Introduction

-- The implied setting of Cairn is called _Vald_, encompassing all developed or settled lands, cities, towns, etc. The specific ruler is irrelevant.
+The implied setting of Cairn is called _Vald_, encompassing all developed or settled lands, cities, towns, forests, etc. The specific ruler is irrelevant, as the for the most part adventures will take place in smaller towns and villages, the forest, and the margins of the realm.

+## The Wood

-- The _Wood_ surrounds and divides the kingdoms, including anyone or anything that has not yet sworn fealty.
+The _Wood_ surrounds and divides the realm, including anyone or anything that does not swear fealty to the current regime.
 It is not one forest but _all_ forests.
-- The _Roots_ is the realm of mystery and horror underneath, indifferent to the petty divisions aboveground.
+These regions are populated by creatures stranger and more wondrous than humankind, such as the Fae, demons, witches, werewolves, and even talking plants and animals.
+The denizens of the Wood are fiercely independent, believing they are subject solely to its rules.
+Its fierce nations, wild tribes, and unrelenting natural elements have kept armies and scouting parties at bay since time immemorial.
+Inhabitants of the Wood refer to anywhere outside their realm as the _Cities_, typically as a pejorative.

+## The Roots

+The _Roots_ is a realm of mystery and horror underground, indifferent to the petty divisions aboveground.
+These remnants of the _Old World_ consist of labyrinthine hollows stretching for immeasurable distances, connecting the sewers of the Cities to far-flung ruins beyond the borders.
+Entrances to the Roots, known as _Gates_, are scattered across the lands, usually protected or hidden.
+Only the brave or foolish dare enter in search of forgotten _Relics_ or powerful _Spellbooks_.
+The few that return whisper of unspeakable terrors guarding these lost treasures.
+Folktales recount that traveling through the Roots bends the natural order of things.
+Stories tell of adventurers lost for centuries in the depths, only to emerge claiming that only a few hours have passed.
+Others claim to make a week-long journey above ground in just one day, traveling through the tunnels beneath.

 ## The Vald Calendar

-## Overview
+### Overview

-- 24 hours a day
-- 6 days a week
-- 24 days (or 4 weeks) in a month
-- 12 months or 288 days a year
-- 4 seasons a year
+There are 24 hours in a day and 6 days in a week.
+Each month consists of 24 days (or 4 weeks), making a total of 12 months or 288 days in a year.
+The calendar is divided into 4 seasons of 72 days each.

-## Days of the Week
+### Days of the Week

 1. Market Day
 2. Garden Day